 Some say it was a way to differentiate it with the Sony Zeiss 35mm f/2.8 (still a much smaller lens), but I don’t buy that.
 From what I’ve seen, the Sony-Zeiss partnership seems to have ended, and the 35mm f/2.8 is one of the oldest lenses for the system.

 Personally, I don’t think it’s a good ‘35’ replacement.
+You know where some 40mm lenses are actually a bit wider, maybe a 37mm or something, this is not one of those.
 It’s not a wide ‘40’.
 It’s a 40mm, period.
 Those who are used to a 35mm FOV will find themselves being ‘too close’ most of the time.

 But, like all good 40mm lenses, this means it’s the perfect walk-around lens for those wanting something that can bridge the 35mm and the 50mm focal lengths.
 If you’ve ever felt that a 50mm was too long as a walk around, but always struggled with a 35mm, this could be what the doctor ordered for you.

-Check out the current price of the Sony 40mm f/2.5 G on Amazon.
+Check out the current street price of the Sony 40mm f/2.5 G on Amazon.

 I talk more about the Sony Zeiss 35mm f/2.8 below.